Solution to the problem SSH(pam_limits.so)

 /images/posts/sshpam_limitsso/2020-12-24_06-37.png

-After gaining access to the server (restart and LiveCD) we were surprised, there are no lifted limits!
+After gaining access to the server (restart and Live-CD) we were surprised, there are no lifted limits!

 What happened